The Creation of Man

-After the general description of the creation of man and woman, God gives them instructions about what they are to do.
+After the general description concerning the creation of man and woman, God gives them instructions about what they are to do.
 Some interesting notes about that change and that world.

 - Only one man and woman are created.
-However, it seems many pairs of animals created since it says that "swarms" were made and they "abundantly" filled the earth.
+However, it seems that many pairs of animals were created since it says that "swarms" were made and they "abundantly" filled the earth.

 - The first command is to fill the earth with mankind.
-God made this command with the full knowledge of the earth's ability to sustain mankind.
-Overpopulation is not due to God's lack of planning but rather to poor management and distribution of resources, wars and greed by mankinbd.
+God gave this command with the full knowledge of the earth's ability to sustain mankind.
+Overpopulation is not due to God's lack of planning but rather to poor management and distribution of resources, along with wars and greed by mankind.
 The earth can sustain its present population with its technology and resources.
 It is the sin in the world that creates the problem of misery.

 - Man was originally given the vegetation to eat.
 The suggestion is that before sin they ate no meat.
 It is not clear if the same was true for animals but it seems that they too only ate vegetation.